TristinSchlauch11/bases-loaded-baseball/Notes.md

 - Currently, H% numbers in Event, line 25 (elif b_rand >= 50 and p_rand >= 50:) are incorrect
     - These numbers are adjusted for AVG, not H% (i.e. H/PA)

+V0.1.0 Notes: Can I store game-time team information (like score, bat_ind, etc.) into a dictionary?
+Could help ease information retrieval.
+Think about implementing this in a future version.